Partners in Education

 While school is out for summer vacation, students can keep their minds active by participating in one or more of the university’s summertime programs.
 These often include the Biotechnology Summer Camp, Engineering Program for Research and Engineering Partnership, Camp Sea Wolf, Summer Film Festival, Summer Sessions for college credit, and many more.

-Please visit the university’s website for current information on the offerings included in the Community Resource Guide, or contact the Office of Community Relations at (631) 632-6129.
+Please visit the university’s website for current information on the offerings included in the Neighbors Guide, or contact the Office of Community Relations at (631) 632-9117.